dataiku/census-challenge/README.md

 ## Final note
 There is absolutely no constraint on the technological stack that you might choose to achieve this.
 Choose whichever you master and think is best suited for the task.

-We are looking for high quality code: typically something that you would put into production and be proud of.
+We are looking for **high quality code and visual rendering**: typically something that you would put into production and be proud of.

 Have fun!